mjackson/citrus/doc/syntax.markdown

 ## Choices

 Ordered choice is indicated by a vertical bar that separates two expressions.
-Note that any operator binds more tightly than the bar.
+When using choice, each expression is tried in order.
+When one matches, the rule returns the match immediately without trying the remaining rules.

     'a' | 'b'       # match "a" or "b"
     'a' 'b' | 'c'   # match "a" then "b" (in sequence), or "c"

+It is important to note when using ordered choice that any operator binds more tightly than the vertical bar.
+A full chart of operators and their respective levels of precedence is below.

 See [Choice](api/classes/Citrus/Choice.html) for more information.